Colleen’s Top 10 Tips for Effective Interviews

 before, during AND after the interview.

 - Who are they?
 Research the company by reading their website and publications like annual reports.
 Watch their film clips.
 This will help you to ask informed questions and demonstrate genuine interest in the company and the position.
-Google the names (or positions) of the interviewers if you are able to get them in advance.
+Google the names (or positions) of the interviewers if you are able to get them in advance and read their LinkedIn profiles.

 - Be Prepared: Know your story and how it connects to that of the company and this position.
-Prepare Shining Moment Stories/STAR, examples from your most relevant experiences to ensure you get to the points about what your skills are, what you have accomplished and how.
-If possible, bring examples of your work with you to the interview.
+Prepare Shining Moment Stories/STARR, examples from your most relevant experience to reinforce your applicable skills and accomplishments.
+If relevant, bring examples of your work with you to the interview.
 Be prepared to ask questions of your own.

 - Practice: Ask two friends or mentors to practice with you.
 Give them prepared questions and respond with your prepared stories.
 Record it on video.
-Use the observations and constructive tips to improve.
+Use the observations that make the most sense to you to prepare for the best interview possible.

 DURING THE INTERVIEW